 - Contemporizing the resident selection criteria and review process to reduce bias and better identify future leaders in the field

-- Social media in otolaryngology (Follow us: Twitter @KU_ENT, Facebook @kuotolaryngology and @KUENTClinicalResearch)
+- Social media in otolaryngology (Follow us: Instagram @ku_ent, Twitter @KU_ENT, Facebook @kuotolaryngology and @KUENTClinicalResearch)

-Additionally, Dr. Villwock currently holds grant funding to study the impact of a "Personality-Based Curriculum for Professional Development and Mentorship" at the medical student level.
-Dr. Francis has previously received funding to investigate "Competency in Performing a Basic Head & Neck Exam.
+Our department won a first-round Education Innovation Grant from the Society of University Otolaryngologists to evaluate the effectiveness of interactive multimedia educational modalities for early trainees in otolaryngology.
+Additionally, Dr. Jennifer Villwock was awarded grant funding to study the impact of a "Personality-Based Curriculum for Professional Development and Mentorship" at the medical student level.
+Dr. Carrie Francis has received funding to investigate "Competency in Performing a Basic Head & Neck Exam".